ninjadev0329/kingwebdev0105/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 When I'm not coding, besides playing sports and games.
+- 👨🏽‍💻 When I'm not coding, besides playing sports I am reading Dev.To and Medium article.
 - 🌱 I’m currently learning VR & AR & AI

 **Connect with me:**